Sharif-Minhaz/Blog-site/README.md

 # About this app
 ---
-### This is a node.js based multi-users based blog site.
+### This is a node.js based multi-users blog site.